Kuhlman-Lab/proteinmpnn/examples/EXAMPLES.md

 Constraints cannot be used with the `--symmetric_res` argument at this time.
 Like symmetry, constraints must use residue sets with equal lengths, otherwise an error will be thrown.

 Another technical note: multi-state design runs will generate an intermediate output at `msd/msd.pdb` which integrates all the states into a single PDB for compatibility with ProteinMPNN.
 This means the `--pdb_dir` flag in `proteinmpnn.flags` should be set to `msd/` instead of the default (which is usually `./`).
-See example files for details.

 #### 3B.
 Mixed or Negative Design (`examples/multi_state/mixed_design`)